ddrake/kohana_demo/README.markdown

 - Reverse Routing
 - Templating with Kostache
 - Basic Auth, including the ability to manage users.
 A user has the 'login' role by default and can optionally be assigned the 'admin' role
-- Form validation, displaying default error messages
+- Form validation, displaying default error messages for the following cases:
+  - album name and artist not empty (values are now being trimmed before validation so name => '  ' will now fail)
+  - album name and artist limited to 80 chars
+  - album name must be unique for a given artist
+  - (just using built-in validation for user authentication)
 - Custom application error messages
 - ORM with MySQL database
 - Email notification using Swiftmailer (this requires an email server, but if you don't have one, the application won't break)